What to Do After a Hit-and-Run

 • Are there any time limits for filing a hit-and-run insurance claim?

 Generally, you don’t have a set time limit to file a claim, but your state may require you to file it within a time frame of 30 or 60 days.
-However, you should always file your claim as soon as possible.
+But you should always file your claim as soon as possible.
 The longer you take to file, the more likely your insurance company may deny it.

 Sources